Creating a Docusaurus docker image for consistent rendering of your documentation

 # - Upload!

-• Move the the docs folder into the documentation folder of the Docker container - this is where Docusaurus is installed
+folder of the Docker container - this is where Docusaurus is installed - Build the documentation

 Customising Docusaurus